ronpang/Smart-Plant-WIZnet-Ethernet-HAT-Raspberry-PI-PICO-/README.md

 ```

 For more information, please refer the links below.
-1. Soil moisture calibration (setting range) code
+1. [Soil moisture calibration (setting range) code][link-soil code]
-2. Soil moisture calibration example from arduino
+2. [Soil moisture calibration example from arduino][link-soil example]

 ### 5. Collecting data from sensor
 DHT11: DHT library included, it required to activate the function as follow.
-DHT11 or DHT22 will easily have errors, using try method to prevent some error
+DHT11 or DHT22 will easily have errors, using try method to prevent some errors
 #### DHT11:
 ```python
 try: